heroku/platform-api/README.md

 rake yard
 ```

-And then visit `docs/index.html` to read it.
-Alternaltely, build and publish
+And then visit `doc/index.html` to read it.
+Alternately, build and publish
 it to Github Pages in one step with:

 ```